justthedoctor/Electrum-pnd/README.rst

 This will download and install the Python dependencies used by Electrum-PND instead of using the 'packages' directory.
-It will also place an executable named :code:`electrum-blk` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.
+It will also place an executable named :code:`electrum-pnd` in :code:`~/.local/bin`, so make sure that is on your :code:`PATH` variable.